 An added benefit of the functional logistic regression model is the ability to visualize the odds of cannabis use over the 10 seconds of the pupil light response test (Figure 2B).
 This plot shows two regions with statistically significant differences between recent cannabis use and no use.
 The first region between 2.03 and 3.73 seconds with a maximum difference at 2.97 seconds (OR: 2.66, 95% CI: [1.28, 5.50]) corresponds to the time period where the point of minimal constriction is typically observed and shows that individuals with less pupil constriction have higher odds of being in the cannabis use group.
 The second region between 5.7 and 7.3 seconds with a peak difference at 6.57 seconds (OR: 0.37, 95% CI: [0.17, 0.81]), occurs during the period of rebound dilation and shows that higher values of rebound dilation, indicating more rebound dilation, decrease the odds of being in the cannabis use group.

-Visualizing patterns in pupil response trajectories across cannabis use group
+Visualizing patterns in pupil response trajectories across cannabis use groups

 Figure 3 shows differences between the average trajectories of pupil light response in daily, occasional and no-use groups estimated using the function-on-scalar regression (FoSR) model in Equation (2).
 The solid lines in Figure 3A represent estimated mean trajectories for those who did not use cannabis (purple line), for those in the occasional use group who recently smoked (light green line), and for those in the daily use group who recently smoked (dark green line).
 The dashed line in Figure 3A represents the estimated mean trajectory for all those who recently smoked (daily and occasional use groups combined).
 The no use group had a steeper decline in pupil size, more pupil constriction, and higher rebound dilation during the light test than the occasional or daily use groups.
 Estimated pupil trajectories for the occasional and daily use groups were similar, with marginally less constriction in the occasional use group.